solkim-83/tp/docs/DeveloperGuide.md

       Use case ends.

+#### **Use case: Find a tag**

+**MSS**

+1. User requests to find a tag.

+1. User specifies keyword to use in the search.

+1. User specifies whether any tag filters should be used.

+1. Athena displays all tags that match the keyword and filter.

+   Use case ends.

+**Extensions**

+* 3a.
+Tag filter input is invalid.

+    * 3a1.
+Athena displays an error message.

+    Use case resumes at step 3.

+* 4a.
+List is empty.

+    * 4a1.
+Athena displays a message stating there are no matches.

+    Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.